 Students must use their Western (@uwo.ca) email addresses when contacting their instructors and place math 2151A in the subject heading of an email.

 Office hours at MC 129.
-Office hours will be on Monday, Tuesday, and Wednesday at the following times or by appointment.
+Office hours specified times or by appointment.
 Office hours can be done on zoom, but precedence will be given to people in person.
+The precise times will be determined at a later date.